story-ai/story-ai.github.io/index.md

           team of professional teachers to meet the exact requirements of the UK national curriculum.
 New courses are currently being built so check back soon for the latest subjects.
-        - >-
-          At launch, Story will offer a suite of GCSE courses covering all core subjects.
-Our content roadmap includes; English as a Foreign Language (EFL), soft skills subjects, vocational qualifications and Nanodegrees.
       image:
         alignment: right
         url: /img/blackboard.svg